DSS mandates new safeguard for abuse, neglect cases

 Suffolk DSS mandates new safeguard for abuse, neglect cases

-In the wake of 8-year-old Thomas Valva’s death, Suffolk County Child Protective Services has implemented a new safeguard, requiring supervisors and administrators to review all cases in which caseworkers had determined more than four allegations of child abuse or neglect were unfounded, officials said Tuesday.
+In the wake of 8-year-old Thomas Valva’s death, Suffolk County Child Protective Services will require supervisors and administrators to review all cases in which caseworkers had determined more than four allegations of child abuse or neglect were unfounded, officials said Tuesday.

-County Social Services Commissioner Frances Pierre and Family and Children’s Services division administrator Mark Clavin announced the new policy, which previously applied only to foster care cases, during a legislative hearing on the state of CPS two weeks after Thomas died after being allegedly forced to sleep in a freezing garage.
+County Social Services Commissioner Frances Pierre and Family and Children’s Services division administrator Mark Clavin announced the new policy, which previously applied only to foster care cases, during a legislative hearing on the state of CPS two weeks after Thomas died after being allegedly forced to sleep in an unheated garage when temperatures plummeted to 19 degrees.

 But Clavin and Pierre said little about Thomas’ case, citing confidentiality issues.
 Legislators reserved questions about the case for executive session following the hearing.